What is Propane Gas?

 It is an amazing transportable gas that comes in a bottle, but what exactly is propane, where does it come from and how does it work?

-Propane comes from natural gas processing and oil refining.
-It is used as heating, cooking and auto fuel.
+Propane comes from natural gas processing and petroleum refining.

 Propane Physical Properties